pikeman20/bumper-dev/README.md

 ## Thanks

-A big thanks to the original project creator @torbjornaxelsson, without his work this project would have taken much longer to build.
+A big thanks to the original project creator @torbjornaxelsson; without his work, this project would have taken much longer to build.

-Bumper wouldn't exist without [Sucks](https://github.com/wpietri/sucks), an open source client for Ecovacs robots.
+Bumper wouldn’t exist without [Sucks](https://github.com/wpietri/sucks), an open-source client for Ecovacs robots.
 Thanks to @wpietri and contributors!